What To Expect When Your Teen Is Applying To College

 – Your teen will be getting a lot of email which, unlike adults, high schoolers are not generally used to and so the tasks of checking email regularly and filtering through what email is important versus what email is promotional.
 Think about it, if your student applies to let’s say 10 schools, they will be likely be getting email from each school multiple times a week and most of it is non-urgent mail, therefore making the priority emails hard to spot at times.

 3. Parents receive no information directly from the colleges.
 Similar to the point above but stated differently to drive the point home that you as the parent(s)/guardian(s) will likely get zero information from the college(s), even after your teen has accepted admission.
 No letter of welcome, no list of ‘to do’ or ‘next steps’ items, no bills in the mail.
-All this is generally done online and through your student and their portal or email.
+All this is generally done online and through your student and their portal or email. (*edit: some parents I talked to DID get email from college but not all did, so it may vary by college and/or vary on how your teenager fills in the forms and emergency contact information)

 – Although very few 12th graders will be independently financing their college education, they are the ones who will be getting these notices of when deposits are due / bills for admissions and housing, so it will be important to find ways to regularly navigate this with your teen.
 Also, you will pay these bills online through your student’s portal rather than a direct link to you.